Akinolah/ICSTMN/README.md

-# Nigerian Professional Institute Portal
+# Institute of Customer Service and Trade Management of Nigeria

-Welcome to the official repository for the **Nigerian Professional Institute** web portal!
+Welcome to the official repository for the **institute-customer-trade-ng** web portal!
 This project is a modern, scalable, and visually engaging platform for professional development, membership management, events, and resources.

 ---